Last Updated on December 8, 2022 by Lori Geurin

 Get our FREE 30-Day Social Media Detox Challenge?
 Lower your stress, find more free time, & boost your health with the FREE printable calendar.

 8. Practice Deep Breathing Techniques

 Simple deep breathing strategies have been a game-changer for me.
 I would have done it long ago if I’d known how easy this was!

-You can do it anywhere, even in the midst of a heated conversation or before you give that big presentation.
-It’s one of the most transformative, yet simply natural practices I’ve found.
+You can do it anywhere, even during a heated conversation or before giving a big presentation.
+It’s one of the most transformative yet natural practices I’ve found.

-There are different techniques but the one I learned originally and continue to use goes like this…You take in 4 slow, deep cleansing breaths – in through your nose and out through your mouth.
+There are different techniques, but the one I learned initially and continue to use goes like this…You take in 4 slow, deep cleansing breaths – in through your nose and out through your mouth.

-So that’s 4 deep breaths in and 4 exhale breaths out.
+So that’s four deep breaths in and four exhale breaths out.

 As you’re inhaling, count slowly to 10.
 (1 Mississippi, 2 Mississippi, 3 Mississippi, 4 Mississippi, etc…) Then do the same as you exhale.

 When you’re done with each set, think about how you feel.
 Are you more relaxed?
 If you don’t feel fully relaxed, then repeat the process until you are.

-I also love EFT, or tapping, which is kind of related so I’ll throw in a link here so you can learn more.
+I also love EFT, or tapping, which is related, so I’ll throw in a link here so you can learn more.
 More on EFT later.
 Just don’t let it freak you out if you follow the link.
-When I first discovered it during my Holistic Wellness Coaching Program I skeptically thought it must be a bunch of hooey…but boy was I wrong!
+When I first discovered it during my Holistic Wellness Coaching Program, I skeptically thought it must be a bunch of hooey…but boy, was I wrong!

 Now EFT is one of my favorite ways to relax.
-I’m always yawning before the end.
+I’m constantly yawning before the end.
 I have the Tapping Solution app on my Android.
 I highly recommend it.

 9. Drink Coffee Or Green Tea

-Despite what you may have heard drinking coffee and tea has excellent health benefits.
-In fact, coffee has more antioxidants than any food on earth.
+Despite what you may have heard, drinking coffee and tea has excellent health benefits.
+Coffee has more antioxidants than any food on earth.
 Plus, who doesn’t love the scent of a fresh pot of joe brewing in the morning?